 Motor symptoms of cerebellar ataxia may include limb incoordination, unsteady gait, and problems with balance, making simple tasks such as walking or dressing challenging.
 Non-motor symptoms can manifest as changes in oculomotor function, resulting in difficulty focusing on objects, and speech and swallowing difficulties, leading to slurred speech and problems with eating and drinking.

-Physical therapy interventions focus on enhancing motor function, coordination, and balance, while occupational therapy assists with activities of daily living and provides strategies for increased independence.
+Physical therapy for ataxia interventions focus on enhancing motor function, coordination, and balance, while occupational therapy assists with activities of daily living and provides strategies for increased independence.
 By targeting specific symptoms and addressing functional limitations, rehabilitation can help individuals with cerebellar ataxia regain confidence and improve their quality of life.

 Impact on Daily Life